Skip to main content

 The last issue I’ll take up here has to do with oneness.
 Just why is oneness so special?
 Why would philosophers like Kant and Mill think it so important to have just one kind of fundamental ethical value?
 One powerful appeal of oneness is that is allows for a high degree of precision and rigor.
 Bentham even hoped that we would one day have a calculus of utility that would allow us to rigorously prove which actions will maximize utility and therefore be right.
 The powerful appeal of oneness here is that it allows us to completely replace human judgment with rational calculation.
 We have yet to outgrow this intellectual lust for reduction.
 Many of us still want to see the sciences as in some way reducible to just one, physics.
 But philosophers of science have been raising a steady stream of questions about our reductionistic inclinations over the past few decades.
 And even physics itself appears to be stuck with a kind of force pluralism.
 The fundamental forces, according to our best theory, include nuclear, gravitational, and electrical forces.
 We have specific theories that explain the behavior of things if we abstract away from other forces and focus only on gravity.
 And we have specific theories that explain the electrical behavior of things, but only when we ignore other forces that might be at play.
 Similarly, some version of Utilitarianism might give us the ethical truth about the value of happiness at least when no other important ethical values are relevant.
 And some interpretation of Kant might give us ethical principles that get at the truth so long as we abstract away from ethical values other than the moral dignity of persons.
 Plurality in both ethics and physics denies us the satisfaction of a single specific formula that accounts for absolutely everything.
 But that shouldn’t bother us too much.
 I rather doubt that this kind of intellectual satisfaction is really worthy of human beings.

-This page titled 10.3: Ethical Pluralism is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Russ W. Payne via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.3: Ethical Pluralism is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Russ W. Payne via source content that was edited to the style and standards of the LibreTexts platform.